sagarreddypatil/portfolio-website/posts/projects/cms-avi-hw.md

 voltage-mode, single-ended, physical specification-less wires across the length of the rocket is the stuff of nightmares.

-CANBUS didn't have the bandwidth we needed.
+CAN bus didn't have the bandwidth we needed.

-During one of our workdays, I jokingly suggested that we use Ethernet across the rocket, and right after I said that, I realized we found the solution.
+During one of our workdays, I jokingly suggested that we use Ethernet across the rocket, and then proceeded to convince Taylor to actaully implement this solution.
 Ethernet is going to be our mode of communication between the boards on the rocket, and to the ground.

 It's perfect, it ticks all the boxes